11 Best Non Firearm Weapon For Home Defense

 4. Pepper Spray/Pepper Gel

-One major advantage of pepper spray is it can temporarily disable someone for about 45 minutes.
-Another option is pepper gel, similar to pepper spray but in a gel form.
+One significant advantage of pepper spray is it can temporarily disable someone for about 45 minutes.
+Another option is pepper gel, which is similar to pepper spray but in a gel form.
 The gel doesn’t blow back and affect your own eyes and breathing.

 Aim to apply a substantial amount directly to the person’s eyes and face for maximum effectiveness.
 The foam variety is recommended as it sticks better, increasing the chances of incapacitation.